Maine Court Records

 TTY: 711 Maine Relay

-It is advisable to note that any fine imposed due to entering a guilty plea must be paid to the Violations Bureau within 30 days unless a court orders otherwise.
+It is worth noting that any fine imposed due to entering a guilty plea may be paid to the Violations Bureau within 30 days unless a court orders otherwise.
 Failure to do so within the time stated on the ticket may result in the suspension of driving privileges and even more costs to reinstate it.
 In addition, pleading guilty to a traffic ticket usually comes with a fine and demerit points.
 The state of Maine uses a points system to track and penalize reckless drivers.
 When they are convicted of an offense, or they plead guilty to an infraction, they are awarded point values to their driving records.
 Accumulation of multiple points may affect the driver’s insurance rates, credit score and lead to revocation or suspension of the driver’s driving privileges in the long run.

 General points on the state point system include: